Fire Prevention Week is October 5 to 11, 2025!

 Chalks ready, set, draw!
 We’re challenging school classes in Middlesex Centre to share fire safety messages, with a chance to win big!

-• Step 6: Enter your class into the draw by emailing pictures of your fire safety messages to Middlesex Centre Fire Services.
-Entries received by November 15 will be included in the random draw on November 26.
-The winning class will receive a $100 gift card for classroom supplies.
+- Step 6: Enter your class into the draw by emailing pictures of your fire safety messages to Middlesex Centre Fire Services.
+Entries received by November 10 will be entered to win!
+The winning classes will receive gift cards for classroom supplies.

 You can find a poster about this program at the bottom of the page.